What happens when your phone stops receiving updates?

 What can you do if your phone is not receiving updates?

 Not much.
 This is the fate that awaits every phone and every other electronic device.
 You can put up with it, or you can slowly start thinking about another phone.
 If you have stopped receiving security patches, it means that your phone has served you well for at least 4 years, which is a decent amount of time.
 You can, of course, continue to use the phone, knowing that you need to be more careful from now on.
-Otherwise, you most likely will the phone was previously replaced due to a bad battery or due to slowdown, such as missing security patches or Android updates.
+Otherwise, you most likely will the phone was previously replaced due to a bad battery or due to slowing down, such as missing security patches or Android updates.

 More advanced users have other options.
 "Rooting" or unlocking system privileges is a hobby of a small group of users who are dissatisfied with existing systems or want to take advantage of all that mobile phones have to offer.
 By rooting and unlocking the bootloader, you can access the phone extends the lifespan by quite a few years.
 It is true, however, that the battery will also need to be changed during this time, which is not a big obstacle for such users.